elastic/beats/packetbeat/protos/sip/README.md

-# SIP(Session Initiation Protocol) for packetbeat
+# SIP (Session Initiation Protocol) for packetbeat

-The SIP(Session Initiation Protocol) is a communications protocol for signaling and controlling multimedia communication sessions.
-SIP is used many VoIP applications at not only enterprise uses but also telecom careers.
+The SIP (Session Initiation Protocol) is a communications protocol for signaling and controlling multimedia communication sessions.
+SIP is used by many VoIP applications not only for enterprise uses but also telecom carriers.

-SIP is text-base protocol like HTTP.
+SIP is a text-based protocol like HTTP.
 But SIP has various unique features like :
-- SIP is server-client model, but it roles may changes call by call.
+- SIP is server-client model, but its role may change in a per call basis.
-- SIP is request-response model, but server may (usualy) reply many responses for one request.
+- SIP is request-response model, but server may (usually) reply with many responses to a single request.
-- There many requests and responses in one call.
+- There are many requests and responses in one call.
-- It is not know when the call will end.
+- It is not known when the call will end.

 ## Implementation

-### Published for each SIP message(request or response)
+### Published for each SIP message (request or response)

 - SIP is not a one to one message with request and response.
-Also order to each message is not determined(a response may be sent after previous response).
+Also order to each message is not determined (a response may be sent after previous response).
-- Therefore the SIP response and SIP request is published when packetbeat received the message immidiatory.
+- Therefore the SIP responses and requests are published when packetbeat receives them immediately.
 - If you need all SIP messages in throughout of SIP dialog, you need to retrieve from Elasticsearch using the SIP Call-ID field etc.

 ### TCP